sferrini/Swift-Community-Best-Practices/README.markdown

 [Hungarian_notation]: https://en.wikipedia.org/wiki/Hungarian_notation
 [Snake_case]: https://en.wikipedia.org/wiki/Snake_case

-The only exception to this general rule are enum values, which should be uppercase (this follows Apple's "Swift Programming Language" style):
+The only exception to this general rule are enum values, which should be uppercase (this follows Apple's "[Swift Programming Language][Swift_Programming_Language]" style):

 ```swift
 enum Planet {